eugenegalaxy/Franka-Max/README.md

 Assist an operator by fetching him objects from the workspace

 Objects:
-Bottom cover
+Bottom cover,
-PCB
+PCB,
-x2 Fuses
+x2 Fuses,
-Top cover
+Top cover.

 Optional/next-step fetures: Colors of covers
-White
-Blue
-Black
+White,
+Blue,
+Black.

 Franka skills needed:
-Simple motions to a predifined various positions
-Force based grasps with varying force (very low force for fuses)
+Simple motions to a predifined various positions, Force based grasps with varying force (very low force for fuses).

 In case if this README file is not sufficient or more questions arise, feel free to contact me at **jevgenygalaktionov@gmail.com**.